 First Leutnant Christ Mugianis in an official portrait, probably after his graduation from Bombardiers school, before posted for overseas duty.
-Chris Manners as he was usually known in the USAAF applied for pilot and accepted as an aviation cadet.
-He flew 10 hours with Piper Cub PT-1 and 15 hours with Fairchild PT-19 before he was rejected fro further flying training.
-He applied for Bombardier training and began his training on Sperry, Estopay D-8 and Norden bombsights, flying almost 150 hours on Beechcraft AT-11's which where advanced twin-engine trainers that were used to train Bombardiers, Gunners and Navigators during and after WWII.
-Over 90% of all of the Bombardiers in WWII trained in this glass-nosed version of the famous Twin Beech.
-After a 2 month period in the hospital because of an illness, he was posted to Westfield MA, for operational training on B-24's Liberators.
-He flew almost 60 hours in training between Aug.
-9, 1944, and Sept.
-21, 1944, and afterward he was posted to the 784th BS, 466th BG flying combat missions over Europe.
-He flew 19 missions, flying 150 combat hours.
-During a mission during the final days (on April 21, 1945) of the war, his bomber was shot down and he bailed out and arrested, becoming a POW.
-His had the distinction to be a crew member of the last heavy bomber shot down during the war.
-He was released a few days later, during April 29, 1945.
+Chris Manners as he was usually known in the USAAF applied for pilot and was accepted as an aviation cadet.
+He flew 10 hours with Piper Cub PT-1 and 15 hours with Fairchild PT-19 before he was rejected for further flying training.
+He applied for Bombardier and took part in 19 combat missions, flying 150 combat hours.
+During a mission during the final days (on April 21, 1945) of the war, his bomber was shot down and he bailed out and was arrested, becoming a POW.
+He had the distinction to be a crew member of the last heavy bomber shot down during the war.
+He was released a few days later, on April 29, 1945.
 (Catherine Manners)

 Crew #769/487 or Richard J. Farrington Crew.
 Standing Left to Right: John C. Murphy (RN), John A. Perella (N), John A. Regan (CP), Richard J. Farrington (P), George E. Noe (PN), Chris Manners (B) Kneeling Left to Right: Robert E. Peterson (TG), John C. Brennan (WG), Jerome Barrett (FE), Howard G. Goodner (R/O), Albert Seraydarian (G) This was the last 466th BG and indeed the last 8th AF B-24 crew shot down in WW2.
 Manners and Seraydarian were able to bail out.
 Everyone else in the photo above was KIA.
 (Cathrine Manners & http://www.americanairmuseum.com/)